DanielJanowicz/diabetic_readmission/scripts/cleaning/pre_clean.md

-## This report is based on the raw dataset of diabetic_data.csv
+## This report is based on the raw dataset of raw_diabetic_data.csv

 The dataset provided by the UCI Machine Learning Repository contains a lot of information; however, some of it is redundant and incorrect.
 With 48 different and unique columns, there was a lot the comb through.
 There are a few columns that do not contain any to little information.
 Luckily, these columns do not (at first glance) seem to have a potential effect on the readmission.
 There are other underlying issues with the dataset that will be addressed.